LoopKit/loopdocs/docs/browser/intro-summary.md

 ## NIGHTSCOUT INFORMATION

-How this inforation gets added to your Nightscout config-vars will be different depending on whether you build it yourself or pay a vendor.
+How this inforation gets added to your Nightscout config-vars depends on whether you build it yourself or pay a vendor.

 PLACEHOLDER FOR YOUR SPECIFIC INFO, e.g., vendor, username